jimlunsford/microblog-stream/README.md

 - Clean typography using Noto Sans with system font fallbacks
 - Responsive layout that works on phones, tablets, and desktops
 - No custom post types, blocks, page builders, or bundled plugins
+- New in 1.0.6:
+  - Inline composer can attach images, video, audio, and common document types to new posts
+  - Simple preview panel for attached media, including thumbnails for images and a Remove button before posting
+  - Auto generated admin titles now use a numeric timestamp format with seconds when the title is left blank
+  - Plain text URLs in post content are automatically converted into clickable links
 - New in 1.0.5:
   - Replies count pill on each post
   - Simple like button for posts, with local storage and an AJAX endpoint